Cooperative Education and Internship Program

 - Employer Agreement

-- Copy of employer offer letter to student which includes:
+- Copy of job offer letter to student which includes:

 - Proposed beginning and ending day/month/year of work assignment

 - Proposed work schedule in hours-per-week

 - Detailed job description (duties must be closely related to the student's course of study).
 This may be submitted separately or included in the offer letter.

 - Must be a full-time, degree-seeking student of NMT

 - Undergraduate student minimum cumulative GPA of 2.7

 - Must have completed one full academic year at NMT

 (does not include summer or intersessions semesters)